 The first year of Conservatory is about discovery.
-Classes in acting, voice and speech, movement, introduction to musical theatre, stagecraft, text analysis, and make-up are all designed to help discover what it means to be an actor and establish the basis for a personal technique.
-Methods include centering and aligning, vocal production and phonetics, games, exercises, improvisation, scene study, and an overview of the twenty six most prominent composers and lyricists from the 20th and 21st Century.
-Required courses outside of conservatory include: Music theory, Musicianship, private voice and piano, and dance (ballet or jazz).
+Classes in acting, voice and speech, movement, introduction to musical theatre, stagecraft, text analysis, and makeup are all designed to help discover what it means to be an actor and establish the basis for a personal technique.
+Methods include centering and aligning, vocal production and phonetics, games, exercises, improvisation, scene study, and an overview of the 26 most prominent composers and lyricists from the 20th and 21st century.
+Required courses outside of conservatory include Music theory, Musicianship, private voice and piano, and dance (ballet or jazz).
 First-year students do not perform publicly but do present scene work for the Conservatory at the end of the year.

 The fourth year of Conservatory is about refinement and looking toward the future.
 Interview, audition, and cold reading skills are developed.
 Acting for the camera, commedia dell'arte, and clown are investigated.
 There is continuation of the course in specialized musical theatre acting techniques, cabaret performance, dance and private voice.
 Toward the end of the year, fourth-year students present themselves in a showcase in New York and Los Angeles for agents, producers, and casting directors.